DonLiangGit/Musixygen/README.md

 #### Features:
 * iOS like transparent statusbar and navigation bar.
 * listview with header.
-* Choosing MediaPlayer instead of Soundpool or AudioTrack [Difference in details](http://www.wiseandroid.com/post/2010/07/13/Intro-to-the-three-Android-Audio-APIs.aspx)
+* Choosing MediaPlayer instead of Soundpool or AudioTrack.
+[Difference in details](http://www.wiseandroid.com/post/2010/07/13/Intro-to-the-three-Android-Audio-APIs.aspx)
-* Using [Tagr for Mac](http://www.macupdate.com/app/mac/30610/tagr) to set your mp3s' properties
+* Using [Tagr for Mac](http://www.macupdate.com/app/mac/30610/tagr) to set your mp3s' properties.
+* Support chinese character for song properties.

 =
 Known Issues: